 The disadvantage of being a solo miner is the waiting time for winning a reward.
 It can take a very long time to earn when mining solo!

 You can think of it like working for commission.
 As a car salesperson, for example, you might work many long days without making a single sale.
 When you do finally hit one, it’s a big payday, but the downtime can get too much for some people.
 Solo miners can work at the problems for ages and not receive anything.
 They do get all the reward when they finally do solve one though!

 Mining as Part of an Electroneum Mining Pool

 Mining pools work like this — you combine your computing power with other people and you are rewarded with the same % of Electroneum as you contribute in power to the pool.
-So, if you provide 10% of power to the Electroneum mining pool, you will receive 10% of the reward.
+So, if you provide 10% of the power to the Electroneum mining pool, you will receive 10% of the reward.
 Simple!

 Getting Started Mining Electroneum

-The following step by step guides have been prepared to explain how to mine Electroneum to users who have never mined cryptocurrencies before.
+The following step by step guides has been prepared to explain how to mine Electroneum to users who have never mined cryptocurrencies before.
 They are not the most profitable way, but they should serve as an excellent way to introduce people to mining.
 Unfortunately, this easy guide is only suitable for Windows users at present.